hove-io/navitia_sdk_docs/docs/traffic/ios/releases/4.4.0/index.md

 - Redesign my subscriptions screen
 - Redesign search lines screen
 - Add empty state for my subscriptions screen
-- Make sure from time period is always before to time period
-- Show error message when a subscription has duplicated periods
+- Display an error message when two alert periods are identical for a line alerts subscription

 ### Fixes
 - Only request lines that belongs to one of the physical modes specified in the configuration in search line screen